Yurzi/cirno/README.md

 it will use the signal `SIGALRM` to notify the process and wait for process to exit on its own.

-When Cirno must terminate a process, it will help the process escape from child process hell (sending the signal `SIGKILL` to its child processes), and check the child process status in the next scheduling loop.
+When Cirno must terminate a process, it will help the process escape from child process hell (sending the signal `SIGINT` to its child processes), and check the child process status in the next scheduling loop.
 If these do not work, then `SIGKILL` will be sent to all.